 Daily trading period | May change throughout the day | Fixed throughout the day |

 The primary advantages of exchange-traded funds (ETFs) over traditional mutual funds are quite tempting.
 They pay less in fees.
-Because it tracks the performance of an index made up of several companies, an ETF provides diversification.
-Buying and selling shares in a managed fund are more expensive.
+While both types of funds provide diversification, ETFs tend to be more cost-effective.

-In mutual funds, the manager is actively managing the fund.
-However, ETF follows a passive management approach, where the managers do not pick stocks based on the fundamental analysis.
+More common approach in mutual funds is active management.
+However, ETFs mostly follow a passive management approach, where the managers do not pick individual stocks based on research and analysis.
 They simply follow the constituents of the index they are tracking.

 The abovementioned comparison between ETFs and mutual funds will help investors choose their investment decision based on their risk preference.